 Sending out Born Still announcements.

-Seek a support group in person and/or online.
+Seeking a perinatal bereavement mental health provider or support group in person and/or online.